create a dazzling kids mandala

-This week, we are going to the beach!
+For this nature craft activity, we are going to the beach.
 It's hands down one of my favourite places to go with the family, there is always so much to see and do.
 Either just strolling along, feeling the wind in your hair and the sand between your toes or engaging in a beach activity, the beach never fails to entertain.
 For me, going to the beach is the easiest way to relax and unwind, a simple pleasure that's completely free.

 When we hit the beach, my kids almost always find a stick and start tracing tracks.
 It's a strangely satisfying activity, aimlessly wandering along the beach, drawing in the sand.

-But since us adults usually want a little more direction, and since we are programmed to work towards results, I gave this beach challenge a concrete goal; to create a dazzling beach mandala.
-We will combine drawing shapes in the sand with a beach combing activity every kid will love, resulting in a stunning piece of beach art.
+But since us adults often want a little more direction, and since we're programmed to work towards results, this beach challenge has a concrete goal; to create a mandala for kids.
+We'll combine drawing shapes in the sand with a beach combing activity every kid will love, resulting in a stunning piece of mandala art.

 1. what is a mandala?

 Mandala is a Sanskrit word that loosely translates to circle' or 'centre' and represents the universe.
 Mandalas generally have one identifiable center point, from which emanates an array of symbols, shapes and forms.